 Travis pulled back from Vae’ea and looked around as he licked his lips.

 “How about we go forest, trade the seeds with the local Cappy, get what we can from them in the way of healing items, then use them and our ability to murder to take whatever they have left?”

-Everyone looked to one another, then with a short, and sharp laugh they all hopped into the cart and whipped at the donkey that strained to take them off road, and towards the sparse forest on the outskirts of the town.
+Everyone looked to one another, then with a short and sharp laugh, they all hopped into the cart and whipped at the donkey that strained to take them off the road and towards the sparse forest on the outskirts of the town.

-Meanwhile in the deep of the forest the small tribe of Cappies were still sluggish from only just waking up.
+Meanwhile, in the deep of the forest, the small tribe of Cappies were still sluggish from only just waking up.
 The forest gave them a fine shelter from the bulk of the sun that tried to get through to them.
 Instead of the harsh lines, they got soft beams that were controlled by the leaves on the swaying branches of the still trees.
 The light gave a comforting warmth, while the cool breeze that rolled between the trees stopped them from overheating.
-The slow river that ran through their forest gave them ample space for growing their food, and some of the ingredients that they need in making their medicinal agents.
+The slow river that ran through their forest gave them ample space for growing their food and some of the ingredients that they needed in making their medicinal agents.
 Those they can’t grow, they find arriving by the animals they have befriended to aid them.
-Small rodents arrived with nuts, and ground growing fungus, larger animals stripped bark, and pulled flowers from plants that grow much too high for the smaller animals to reach.
+Small rodents arrived with nuts and ground-growing fungus; larger animals stripped bark and pulled flowers from plants that grew much too high for the smaller animals to reach.

 The Cappies smiled, returning the wave and hailing good mornings in response.

-Travis leapt from the cart as the others started to pull the grain from the cart.
-A few of the Cappies ran off, while a couple even dove into the water and disappeared up stream.
+Travis leaped from the cart as the others started to pull the grain from the cart.
+A few of the Cappies ran off, while a couple even dove into the water and disappeared upstream.

 “I hope we didn’t scare them off.
 I am Travis.”
 He said as he placed a hand on his chest.
 “Those behind me are my friends, and we are here to trade some seed.”